IulianEmilTampu/DL_CLASSIFICATION_THR/README.md

 This will create a config.json file saved in PATH_working_folder/trained_models/TEST_LightOCT containing the information about the model and its configuration as well as the training, validation, and testing file names used during model training and evaluation.

 ### 3. Model Training
 - Run `run_training.py` for 2D models or `run_training_3D.py` for 3D models to initiate the training process.
 The run_training scripts use the information available in the config.json file to create the model as well as the data-generators used to load and process the data during training.
-Use the command below to see al the settings:
+Use the command below to see all the settings:
 ```bash
 python run_training.py --help
 ```